KalharaBatangala/Bash-Script-Lab/README.md

 ## 📖 Overview

-This repository contains Bash scripts developed to streamline system administration tasks on RHEL 9.6.
+This repository contains Bash scripts developed to streamline system administration tasks on RHEL 9.6 Plow.
 Starting with foundational scripts, it aims to grow into a comprehensive toolkit for automation, user management, and system monitoring.
 Each script is documented with usage instructions and designed for clarity and reusability.

 ## Table of Contents
 - [Basics](./basics/) - Core syntax and introductory scripts.